5.2 Educate the public about the link between air and water quality and choices to reduce nitrogen oxide emissions

 Importance

-Tampa Electric Company’s Big Bend Power Station is a major coal-fired power plant power plant in Tampa that contributes to emissions in the Sarasota area airshed.
+Tampa Electric Company’s Big Bend Power Station is a major coal-fired power plant in Tampa that contributes to emissions in the Sarasota area airshed.
 Source: Tampa Bay Estuary Program

 Overview